 From The Hockey Writers Archives, written by former THW contributor Kevin Hunter and originally published on June 10, 2010.

-“Boom Boom” Geoffrion, born on Valentine’s Day, February 14, 1931, came into this world with his own royal lineage.
+“Boom Boom” Geoffrion, born on Feb.
+16, 1931, came into this world with his own royal lineage.
 His father Jean-Baptiste Geoffrion was a direct descendant of Pierre Joffrion and his wife Marie Priault, early French settlers to the colony of Montreal.
 Marie Priault was a King’s daughter.

 His ascension to hockey royalty would be earned on the ice.